You are here

 A guide to marching in Washington, DC, including practical tips, where to eat on the National Mall and more.

 Regardless of whichever administration is in power, Washington, DC celebrates the right to march and the First Amendment rights of individuals.
-If you’re visiting DC for the March for Our Lives on March 24, 2018, read on for more information and practical tips for when you’re in town.
+If you’re visiting DC for a march or protest, read on for more information and practical tips for when you’re in town.

 What Can I Expect If I Ride the Metro?

 Metro prepares for very heavy ridership during marches in Washington, DC.
 While you can purchase a SmarTrip card at any Metrorail station, visitors are encouraged to buy SmarTrip cards in advance online.
 For more information, visit our guide to riding Metro in DC.

 Where Can I Use the Bathroom on the National Mall?